 Stovetop Features: Both models have five elements, and overall have the same stovetop setup with dual 12"/9" and 6"/9" elements with up to 3,000W of cooking power.

-Oven Features: KitchenAid is the clear winner here with true convection, plenty of settings to help you utilize it, and a larger capacity overall.
-The KitchenAid model offers steam cleaning only while the Whirlpool model offers high-heat self-cleaning.
+Oven Features: KitchenAid is the clear winner here with true convection and plenty of settings to help you utilize it.
+The KitchenAid model offers steam cleaning only, while the Whirlpool model offers high-heat self-cleaning.
+They have a similar capacity at 6.4 cu ft.

 Look & Feel: Another point goes to KitchenAid!
 If you want to explore black stainless steel or prefer a commercial feel, take a look at the KitchenAid model in-store.
 Whirlpool's option is not far behind, however, with sleek lines and plenty of stainless steel.